WAITING FOR MATURITY

-- First we overcome by the blood of the Lamb.
+- We overcome by the blood of the Lamb.

-- Second we overcome by the word of our testimony.
+- We overcome by the word of our testimony.

-- Third we overcome by loving not our life to the point of death.
+- We overcome by loving not our life to the point of death.
 Until we give our life to Jesus and are prepared to follow Him to the death, whether or not we receive any of our fervent desires, we cannot possibly overcome the accuser.

 Overcoming by Loving Not Their Lives to the Death